-As for the Ottoman vanguard who had been raiding in the Temes area, they were wiped out easily as they were cut off from the main army.
+The Ottoman vanguard who had been raiding in the Temes area, was wiped out easily as they were cut off from the main army.

 Hunyadi János was praying and reorganizing his troops for three days, then he set out again to Wallachia where he replaced Vlad Dracul II with Voivode Dan because Vlad Dracul II had been accused of plotting with the Turks.
 He was said to have been a talented military leader but the world remembers rather his son, unfortunately.
 As for his name, Dracul: he was named so because King Zsigmond had invited him into the Order of the Dragon in 1431.

 Vlad Dracul’s son, Vlad Tepes became the inspiration of future vampires – is a dividing person, some of my Romanian friends consider him a hero against the Ottomans while others say he was cruel even with his own people.

 Anyhow, Voivode Dan began his rule by killing all relatives of Vlad Dracul he could lay his hand on, then offered a tax to the Hungarian king (3,000 bows and arrows and 4,000 shields annually), according to a historian called Bánlaky József.

 The relationship later improved but it became abysmal between the Vlad family and Hunyadi only after the defeat suffered at Várna in 1444 – but we will read about it later.
 Here are my three articles about Várna:

 Hunyadi’s army took a detour to Ottoman-held Bulgaria where he was burning and plundering.
 He returned home with lots of bounties and his military reputation has been greatly increased.